-The ANZ Travel Card supports 10 currencies including the Australian dollar, US dollar, euro, British pound, New Zealand dollar, Hong Kong dollar, Canadian dollar, Singapore dollar, Thai baht and Japanese yen.
+The ANZ Travel Card supports 10 currencies including the Australian dollar, US dollar, Euro, Pound sterling, New Zealand dollar, Hong Kong dollar, Canadian dollar, Singapore dollar, Thai baht and Japanese yen.

 What is the currency order?

 When loading multiple currencies on your ANZ Travel Card, it is important to note that a currency order applies.
 The stored value currency order determines the order in which funds are loaded and the order in which fees or transactions are debited from your card.
 For example, when you load money on the card, it will be credited to the Australian currency wallet because this is the first currency in the default currency order.
-If you wish to make a purchase in euros but only have Australian dollars and US dollars on the card, Australian dollars will be debited first and then US dollars when there are no more Australian dollars available.
+If you wish to make a purchase in euros but only have Australian dollars and US dollars on the card, Australian dollars will be debited first or US dollars if there is insufficient Australian dollars available.
 You may change the stored value currency order at any time online or by calling the ANZ customer service centre.
-This is the card’s default currency order:
+This is the card's default currency order: